U.S. Energy Information Administration logo

 Click to enlarge

 Renewable energy can play an important role in U.S. energy security and in reducing greenhouse gas emissions.
-Using renewable energy can help to reduce energy imports and reduce fossil fuel use, which is the largest source of U.S. carbon dioxide emissions.
+Using renewable energy can help to reduce energy imports and fossil fuel use, the largest source of U.S. carbon dioxide emissions.
 According to projections in the Annual Energy Outlook 2023 Reference case, U.S. renewable energy consumption will continue to increase through 2050.
 The Reference case generally assumes that current laws and regulations that affect the energy sector, including laws that have end dates, remain unchanged throughout the projection period.

-Last updated: June 9, 2023, with data from the Monthly Energy Review, April 2023, and the Annual Energy Outlook 2023, March 2023; data for 2022 are preliminary.
+Last updated: September 13, 2024, with data from the Monthly Energy Review, April 2024, and the Annual Energy Outlook 2023, March 2023; data for 2022 are preliminary.